yoocode/CR-Spring-Poll-Application/README.md

 -
-# Taking Action!
+# Part 6.1 - Load Dummy Poll Data

-1. Create a `src/main/resource/import.sql` file with [DML statements](http://lmgtfy.com/?q=DML+statement) for populating the database upon bootstrap.
-The `import.sql` should insert at least 10 polls, each with 3 or more options.
+* Create a `src/main/resource/import.sql` file with [DML statements](http://lmgtfy.com/?q=DML+statement) for populating the database upon bootstrap.
+The `import.sql` should insert at least 15 polls, each with 3 or more options.
 	* Below is an example of `SQL` statements for creating a single poll with only one option.

 		* Poll Creation